 The brush style and settings of vector brush objects can be changed at any time, by selecting the objects and setting the brush options from the Brush panel.
 Previously defined brush presets and styles can also be elected using the Brush Presets panel from the Panels - Presets menu, or the Brush Styles panel from the Panels - Styles menu.

-Existing objects can be also be decorated with brush strokes using the Object Style panel, by adding one or more brush styles to the list of object content.
+Existing objects can be also be decorated with brush strokes using the Appearance panel, by adding one or more brush styles to the list of object content.